Estimated reading time: 9 minutes

 Using Positive affirmations

 Negative thinking is inescapable when you find that all your intensive reading was off-the-mark.
 This unfortunate scenario can happen in both level 1 and level 2 examinations.
-Questions are rarely straightforward or structured as per textbook concepts.

 They require in-depth evaluation, reflection and application of subject matter in a hypothetical scenario.